SimonFairbairn/Animated-Transition-Collection/README.md

 Animated-Transition-Collection
 ==============================

 A collection of easy-to-use UIViewController animated transitions.
+Includes triggered and interactive versions.

 ### Usage